THE KILLER CALLED DOI SUTHEP

 It’s a daunting run but it always meant that my players were in the best possible shape when competition time came around.
 Doi Suthep was our endurance building block and I would see the benefits of all the hard work done in Chiang Mai come out in the important matches later.

 We had two alternative morning runs in Chiang Mai, Either a lap of the city or partway up Doi Suthep.
-These morning runs were always competitive and although I would be first on the runs at the beginning of our sessions in Chiang Mai, but after a week of training the players would be running past me during the run, and I would be finishing back in the pack!
+These morning runs were always competitive and although I would be first on the runs at the beginning of our sessions in Chiang Mai, after a week of training the players would be running past me during the run, and I would be finishing back in the pack!

 Running Doi Suthep was one of the toughest runs I have ever done but there were other runs almost as tough.